hertie-data-science-lab/ds01-hub/README.md

 ---

-> **Prefer just to dive in?** [Quickstart](./docs/quickstart.md) walks you through everything in under 30 mins - from your first SSH connection to deploying a containerised ML workdload.
+> **Prefer to dive in?** [Quickstart](./docs/quickstart.md) walks you through everything in under 30 mins - from first SSH connection to deploying a containerised ML work load.

 ---